In My Mind (Pharrell Williams album)

 In My Mind is the debut studio album by American musician Pharrell Williams.
-The album was released on July 25, 2006 by Star Trak Entertainment, Virgin Records and Interscope Records.
+The album was released on July 25, 2006, by Star Trak Entertainment, Virgin Records and Interscope Records.
 It debuted at number 3 on the US Billboard 200, selling 142,000 copies in its first week of release.
 The album is also certified Silver in the United Kingdom for sales of over 60,000 copies.
 In My Mind would go on to receive a nomination for Best Rap Album at the 49th Annual Grammy Awards.

 Background

-In June 2003, after having produced and featured on several songs by other artists, Williams released his debut single "Frontin'", featuring Jay-Z. Despite insisting that the single was a one-off, and that he was purely a producer and not an artist in his own right, it was announced that Williams would release his own studio album.
+In June 2003, after having produced and being featured on several songs by other artists, Williams released his debut single "Frontin'", featuring Jay-Z. Despite insisting that the single was a one-off, and that he was purely a producer and not an artist in his own right, it was announced that Williams would release his own studio album.

 The album includes the three already-released singles "Can I Have It Like That" (featuring Gwen Stefani), "Angel" (only released in the UK) and "Number One" (featuring Kanye West) and performances featuring Jay-Z, Nelly, Slim Thug, Snoop Dogg, Lauren London, Jamie Cullum and Pusha T of Clipse.
 Originally the album had been slated for release on November 15, 2005, but the date was delayed at Williams' request.
 Most recently, a music video for "That Girl" (featuring Snoop Dogg) was released and has been receiving airplay on VH1.
 On this album, Pharrell makes his solo production debut without his partner Chad Hugo.
 In an interview on the delay, he stated that he felt the album needed more work.
 Nearly six months later, it was finally released.